stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 - full web equivalent, or teasing a limited feature-set on the web
 - avoiding 15-30% service fees for transactions within the app

-In the case of TradeAudit, the URL [https://tradeaudit.app](https://tradeaudit.app) is hosted from a Github Pages repository.
+In the case of Trade Audit, the URL [https://tradeaudit.app](https://tradeaudit.app) is hosted from a GitHub Pages repository.
-Github Pages can be a simple and free option for static sites.
+GitHub Pages can be a simple and free option for static sites.
 Dynamic data for this site loads from CORS JSON requests to the main
-TradeAudit mobile API server, and the data is highly cacheable.
+Trade Audit mobile API server, and the data is highly cacheable.
 There are many free (or low cost) IaaS solutions providing highly configurable caching and DDOS protection such a AWS CloudFront or CloudFlare that will protect your API layer without a separate Nginx install.